 14. Cozy Hay or Straw Bedding

 Spread hay or straw on the coop floor for a comfortable and warm bedding.
 My chickens love to burrow and scratch, and it smells like a peaceful farm day.
+If you are hosting a party, check out these farm themed snack ideas to match the theme.

 15. Creative Perches

 Add some branches or wooden bars at varying heights for the chickens to roost on.
 I once used an old ladder for this purpose, and the hens absolutely adored it!
+You can find more inspiration for this rustic aesthetic in our DIY farmhouse decor ideas.

 16. Install a Chicken Swing